How Brazil's 'devastation bill' puts Amazon at risk of deforestation

 Scientists say deforestation and degradation are compounding the effects of climate change and turning vast swaths of the Amazon into drier, degraded ecosystems.

-This story was updated on Tuesday, August 12, 2025, to reflect the latest developments.
+This story was updated on Friday December 12, 2025 at 16:41 GMT, to reflect the latest developments.

-(Reporting by Andre Cabette Fabio; Editing by Anastasia Moloney and Ellen Wulfhorst.)
+(Reporting by Andre Cabette Fabio; Editing by Anastasia Moloney, Ellen Wulfhorst and Ayla Jean Yackley.)

 Context is powered by the Thomson Reuters Foundation Newsroom.